 Editors note: Ethan Tolman submitted this article in January, 2019, shortly before he died on February 20 of that year.
 This story perhaps more than any other on this website captures the character of the Town of Nelson.
 Ethan Tolman,

+There were as many as seven one-room schoolhouses, of which the current Nelson town office (known as the Brick Schoolhouse) served as one, in Nelson from 1838 through the spring of 1946.
+Until 1963, the room above the office was owned by the church.
+Called the Concert Hall, it served as a location for both church and civic meetings of all kinds.
+The roof, though, remained in the ownership of the Town.
+The picture attached below is of the last group of students in this building, eight grades posing with their teacher on the last day this building served as a schoolhouse.
 I was the boy standing with my arm over Robert Curtis’s shoulder, second from the right, back row.
 The teacher, standing left, Miss Josephine Stewart, had boarded with my family for two years, while she taught us.
 Next to her is Marguerite Creamer, then Ralph Warner, John Warner, and George Warner.
 First in the front row is Beverly Creamer.
 Next is Barney Quigley and his sister Tammy and Philip Stack, the only one among the group who moved away.
 Some years ago, he returned, just passing through, and we spoke.
 He was at that time near retirement as a Colonel in the US Air Force.
 But as a schoolboy, he was the son of the caretaker/handyman and the cook for D. Page Wheelwright, Nina and Mike Iselin’s grandfather.

 When the Center School was built in 1838 there were several other one-room schoolhouses scattered around the town, which until 1812 included part of what is now Roxbury, and the northern half of what is now Harrisville, which was not incorporated until 1872.
 Each school was largely run by the parents in that district, hence, “District Schools” with separate budgets, a teacher, and students who could walk to school.
 The town then had more people living in it than now, and large families.
 The population of Nelson peaked about 1820, at 2,000 or more.
 But by the time the Center School was built in 1838, population was already in a steady decline.